Encore on Radio Tumbril

 So I decided to make a western classical music programme and find some transmitter time

 to broadcast it.
-Many thanks to the folks at Channel 292 in Europe, and WBCQ - The Planet in the US
+Many thanks to the folks at Channel 292 in Europe, and WRMI in the USA

 for making it possible.The show is called Encore for obvious reasons - and Radio Tumbril because it is a

 domain I had doing nothing.